 Honeybees serve an important ecological and commercial role as pollinators.
 But their numbers have been declining for decades, and recovery will take a long time.
 You can help by avoiding pesticides and planting a bee-friendly garden.
-You can even host a hive in your own backyard — it’s not actually that hard, and it’s not as dangerous as you might think.
-But what if you’ve already got bees, and you’re not a willing host?
+You can even host a hive in your own backyard — it takes some work, but it’s not as dangerous as you might think.
+But what if you already have bees, and you’re not a willing host?
 A trained beekeeper can relocate your errant hive while still protecting the colony.

 How Important Are Honeybees?

-If you want to contribute directly to that task, hosting honeybees is fairly simple and the risk of bee stings is quite low, especially with newer, “hands-off” hive designs.
+If you want to contribute directly to that task, hosting honeybees is fairly simple — though it does require some hard work — and the risk of bee stings is quite low, especially with newer, “hands-off” hive designs.
 The supplies and even the bees themselves can be purchased commercially.
 Early spring is the best time to start a new hive.
 But if you’re willing to wait until the second year before harvesting honey, colonies initiated later may survive the winter.
 If you just want to encourage pollination and don’t care about collecting honey, bee hotels for native bees are even easier to maintain than hives.

 Whether you’ve discovered an unsustainable hive, or a swarm has landed in your yard, you can still help the bees without hosting them.
 Experienced beekeepers can remove swarms and place them in new hives without harming the bees.
 There is a national online directory of beekeepers who remove swarms.
 Many regional beekeeping organizations, as well as county extension programs, also maintain lists of qualified beekeepers.